 Frimpong, 29, graduated from high school in Ghana but won the U.S. Green Card Lottery in 2008 and moved to East Palo Alto to live with his grandfather, a former veterinary doctor.
 Frimpong wants to earn a degree in biomedical engineering and plans to transfer to UC Davis, UC Irvine, or CSU Long Beach after he graduates from Cañada.

 “Cañada has helped me in so many ways,” he said.
 “When I arrived at Cañada, I knew I wanted to pursue a degree in medicine but I wasn’t sure what path to take.”
 Last year, Jeanette Medina, professor of chemistry, suggested to Frimpong that he apply for the summer internship in biomedical research at San Francisco State University.
 He applied, was accepted, and found he was interested in cellular biology and biomedical research.

 “If you know what is happening in individual cells you can begin to treat particular diseases,” he said.

 The problem for Frimpong was his struggles grasping some of the concepts in cell biology.
 That’s when Nathan Staples, professor of biology, stepped in to work with Frimpong.
 “He really helped me understand cell biology,” he said.
 “He’s been a great mentor for me.”

 Frimpong said the personal attention he has received in and out of the classroom at Cañada has helped him find the perfect academic path.
 “The staff and faculty are passionate to help students,” he said.
 “There are tutors and professors available to help you with homework.
 The staff helps identify internship opportunities and scholarships to help pay for school.
-It’s been the perfect school for me."Posted in: Future Students, Featured, Biological Sciences, Mathematics
+It’s been the perfect school for me."Posted in: Biological Sciences, Featured, Future Students, Mathematics